 Any in game item is eligible to be used/borrowed/stolen by another character.
 When in possession of someone else’s property, players are expected to take reasonable care in their use.
 It is, however, advisable to not bring delicate, or expensive props and materials to the game environment.

 Players with the Trapfinding skill may also use the skill intermittently in order to locate traps.
-In order to use this skill, a player must find a staff member or game marshal who will tell the player, after they expend the appropriate DEX cost, if they find a trap.
+In order to use this skill, a player must find a Marshall who will tell the player, after they expend the appropriate DEX cost, if they find a trap.
 Trapfinding may also be used to evaluate the approximate DEX level of a specific trap.
 Depending on the trap, you may not get an exact estimate…

 For reasons of safety, doors, chests, and other items are never actually locked or bolted shut.
 In-game locks that are built into an item such as those on a chest or in a door must be left open, but are assumed to be locked.
 Padlocks, on the other hand, will be closed on the latch, but the hasp must be left open.
 All locks must have phys-reps and keys.
 An extra key should be deposited at Logistics.